 This chapter provides insight into the training required for a TCC to appropriately prepare and develop the various EOD capabilities that UN missions may require.
 The appropriate instructional methods best suited to achieve the standards listed in this manual are to be utilized in the training of personnel.
-The UN DPKO recognize the following EOD qualifications:
+The UN DPO recognize the following EOD qualifications:

-- Level 1 CMD;42
+- Level 1 CMD;40

-- Level 2 CMD:43
+- Level 2 CMD; 43

-- Level 3 CMD;43
+- Level 3 CMD; 43

 - Specialist CMD skillsets:

-- o Mixed EO item logistic demolitions >50 Kg NEO;
+- Mixed EO item logistic demolitions >50 Kg NEQ;

-- o Management of specialist demilitarization activities;
+- Management of specialist demilitarization activities;

-- o Ability to plan demilitarization activities;
+- Ability to plan demilitarization activities;

-- o Guided weapon system AXO where the missile is fitted in the launcher;
+- Guided weapon system AXO where the missile is fitted in the launcher;

-- o Intact cluster munitions;
+- Intact cluster munitions;

 - Disposal DU EO and DU hazards and the clearance of AFV;

-- o Guided Missiles containing liquid propellant disposal;
+- Guided Missiles containing liquid propellant disposal;

-- o Maritime EO disposal.
+- Maritime EO disposal.

 - IEDD operators.